mcc-us/bookkeeping/_pages/chap05.adjusting.entries.md

 title: 5-Adjusting Entries
 ---

-- Adjustments or adjusting entries are for previously unrecorded items.
+- Adjusting entries account for previously unrecorded events that impact the financial statements.

-   - Adjustments recognize when expenses paid in advance, but have yet to be consumed.
-As time elapses, the asset is used.
-Because these expenses are bought before use, they are sometimes considered **assets**.
+- Prepaid expenses are initially recorded as assets because they represent a payment made for a future benefit (e.g., prepaid insurance, rent, supplies).

+**Other common examples**:

+  1. Depreciation / Accumulated Depreciation
+  2. Accrued Interest (aka Deferred Revenue)
+  3. Accrued Revenue

+- Adjusting entries are used at the end of accounting periods to recognize the portion of the prepaid expense used during the period.
+The asset is moved to an expense over time reducing the asset account.

+- This process ensures the financial statements accurately reflect expenses incurred and assets remaining at the end of the period.

-$$Assets + \frac{Expenses}{\begin{bmatrix}
+$$\frac{Assets}{Prepaid~ Expenses} + \frac{Expenses}{\begin{bmatrix}
 Prepaid~ Expenses \\
-e.g.~ Prepaid~ Insurance \\
-e.g.~ Prepaid~ Supplies \\
+e.g.~ Insurance,~ rent,~ supplies \\
 Accrued~ Expense-Interest \\
 \end{bmatrix}} = Liabilities + Equity + \frac{Revenue}{\begin{bmatrix}
 Accrued~ Revenue \\